-OUR CARRIERS HAVE BEEN APPROVED BY THE IHDI AS "HIP-HEALTHY"
+OUR CARRIERS HAVE BEEN DESIGNED IN ACCORDANCE WITH IHDI RECOMMENDATIONS

-All our carriers have been acknowledged by the International Hip Dysplasia Institute (IHDI) as "hip-healthy" products when used as directed.
-This means our carriers will support your baby's healthy hip development in those crucial years by ensuring their hips are held in the optimal 'M' or 'Froggy' position.
+All our carriers have been designed to be "hip-healthy" in accordance with the International Hip Dysplasia Institute (IHDI) recommendations.
+This means our carriers will support your baby's healthy hip development in those crucial years by ensuring the carrier supports baby's thighs all the way to the knee joint and/or hips are held in the optimal 'M' or 'Froggy' position.

 OUR SLINGS COMPLY WITH CPSIA & ASTM SAFETY STANDARDS

 We have ensured our sling carriers pass the stringent testing process required to satisfy the Consumer Product Safety Improvement Act (CPSIA) and American Society for Testing & Materials (ASTM) standards in the United States.
 Unfortunately, unlike the United States, there are no strict safety standards that must be met in order to sell baby carriers in Australia.

 T.I.C.K.S GUIDELINES FOR SAFE BABYWEARING

 We encourage and promote the T.I.C.K.S guidelines for safe babywearing.
 These are listed in our all instruction booklets and 'How to Wear' emails that you will receive when purchasing our slings.